 Work For Us

-ACE schools in Exeter is looking for Learning Mentors.
+ACE schools are looking for Learning Mentors.
 You can use your life experience and knowledge to help some of our young people.

 ACE schools provides specialist educational provision across Devon and Cornwall, working with young people who have not done well in traditional mainstream education.
 So we take a different approach: smaller classes or with 1:1 support on site.
 A large proportion of the week is spent learning outside the classroom.
 And we are very successful, with many of our students going on to further training or work.
 Children who previously wouldn’t go to school at all now have a goal and purpose and enjoy their education.